Conversations with fellow creatives aboutthe realities of a career in the arts.

 But you talk to people that are famous and have made it.

 True.
 People like *NSYNC's Joey Fatone and FROZEN's Jelani Alladin, and THE PROM's Caitlin Kinnunen have been guests on the podcast.
 I mean, we gotta have some inspiration, right?
-Something to shoot for?
-Besides, my little podcast is greatly helped by these famous friends coming on the show.
+Something to shoot for!
+Besides, this little podcast was greatly helped by these famous friends coming on the show.

 But most guests (including the host, Patrick) are simply creatives who get the work done, day-to-day living and doing what they love.
 And mostly out of the limelight.
 Whatever applause may come from our work pales in comparison to the days and weeks and months of rejection and persistence that proceed any such recognition.
 It is this central message that is talked about on our show, even with the most successful or recognizable guests.

 The life of any non-profit is not an easy one.
 Spotlight focuses on why people and organizations do the work they do, how they handle setbacks, and the difference they are making in people's lives through the arts.
 These bonus episodes will be interspersed between the regular WINMI episodes.
 Find out more about this series and listen to the latest episode here.